NJacobsohn/Your-Learning-is-in-Another-Castle/README.md

 So we've got all the variables defined and all their locations in memory have been tracked down, now it's time to limit the action space of the environment to prevent the aforementioned idiot actions from occurring.
 I decided on the following set of 17 actions for the network to be allowed to use:

-The following actions have a regular version, and a sprinting version (12 actions):
+The following actions have a regular version, and a sprinting version (12 total actions):

 - Move Left
 - Move Right